PhantomPilots/AutoFarming/GUI_README.md

 - **Japanese Asset Fallback**: Japanese runs prefer `scripts/images/japan/` and use the corresponding Global image when a Japanese file is missing
 - **Direct Script Launches**: Standalone farmer scripts use the `game_version` preference saved in `scripts/config/config.yaml`
 - **Memory Efficient**: Output is limited to prevent memory issues during long farming sessions
-- **Free Software**: This is completely free - if you paid for it, you were scammed!
+- **Licensing**: The core is free and open source.
+Check the license included with each optional compiled extension.

 ### Troubleshooting

 - **GUI won't start**:
   - Make sure you're running from the `scripts\` directory
-  - Ensure Python 3.10 or 3.11 is installed
+  - Ensure 64-bit Python 3.12 is installed
   - Try running PowerShell as Administrator
 - **Farmer won't start**:
   - Check that all dependencies are installed (`pip install -r requirements.txt`)